DroidsOnRoids/flutter-roadmap/README.md

  > The purpose of this roadmap is to help beginners becoming a complete Flutter Developers and also to help skilled developers to improve their knowledge.

 ## How it works
-> Roadmap shows main concerns about flutter development.
+> Roadmap shows main concerns about Flutter development.
 Every concern is divided to smaller one which creates tree.
-> Every node has description, links to documentation, tutorails, videos and also exercises to get practical knowledge.
+> Every node has description, links to documentation, tutorials, videos and also exercises to get practical knowledge.

 ## Roadmap
 ![Flutter Developer Roadmap](./img/roadmap_2020.png)